NTracey/Born2beRoot/README.md

 ## SUDO (Superuser do)

-sudo is a Linux command that allows programs to be executed as a super user (aka root user) or another user.
+Sudo is a Linux command that allows programs to be executed as a super user (aka root user) or another user.